melyxlin/carrietweets/README.md

 # carrietweets
-a simple twitter bot that allows you to tweet like the qween her self, Carrie Fisher
+a simple twitter bot that allows you to tweet like the qween herself, Carrie Fisher